 In the case of debt instruments classified as AFS, impairment is assessed based on the same criteria as financial assets carried at amortized cost.
 Future interest income is based on the reduced carrying amount and is accrued based on the rate of interest used to discount future cash flows for the purpose of measuring impairment loss.
 Any such accrual is recorded as part of "Interest and other financial income" account in the consolidated statement of income.
-If, in subsequent year, the fair value of a debt instrument increases and the increase can be objectively related to an event occurring after the impairment loss was recognized in the consolidated statement of income, the impairment loss is reversed through the consolidated statement of income.
+If, in subsequent year, the fair value of a debt instrument loss was recognized in the consolidated statement of income, the impairment loss is reversed through the consolidated statement of income.